 You may find that it is also a condition of any holiday home mortgage that you always have suitable holiday home insurance in place.
 You should check this with your mortgage provider.

 If you own a second home or holiday let in the UK, bear in mind that traditional home insurance may not be adequate for your insurance needs.
 This is because second homes face additional risks that a standard buildings insurance policy for a residential home typically might not cover.

 For example, a second home may stand empty for long periods of time.
 This means that something like a small leak could cause considerable damage without you being aware.

 Holiday home buildings insurance typically provides cover for the structural aspects of the property and, in most cases, external buildings, garages, swimming pools, and boundary walls.

 It can also cover permanent fittings against fire, storm damage and burst pipes.

 Holiday let contents insurance typically provides cover for furniture and electrical appliances.
 It is worth considering full accidental insurance as well, especially if there will be people renting your property.

 You also need to consider how you would pay for any damaged furniture and other items if you do not have holiday home insurance.
-Or, in the very worst case scenario and without appropriate insurance, if the property is razed to the ground, you could be left paying a mortgage on a property that no longer exists.

 Finally, liability insurance protects you financially should any guests be injured or hurt during their stay and make a claim for compensation against you.